creme332/creamy-notes/_posts/2022-08-29-chat-app-appscript.md

 > The number of messages currently being displayed in the message-container is  $ \text{currentRowIndex + 1} $,  where $ \text{currentRowIndex} $ is a global variable.
 {: .prompt-info }

- >The default value of $ \text{REFRESH_RATE} $ is 2000 milliseconds.
+ >The default value of `REFRESH_RATE`{: .filepath } is 2000 milliseconds.
 It can be reduced to make refreshing of messages faster but in doing so, the number of concurrent users on the chat app will be reduced.
  {: .prompt-danger }

 ## Deploy project
 - Deploy your project as a web app.
 - The web app requires you to authorize access to your data.

 >If you face the  “Sorry unable to open file at this moment” problem, try opening the web app in incognito.
 Read [this](https://www.codejam.info/2022/04/google-apps-script-unable-to-open-the-file.html) for more information.
 {: .prompt-tip }